|Nutrition Facts (per serving)|

-- When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.
+When leaves are cool enough to handle, use a paring knife to trim away enough of the thick center stem from each leaf, being careful not to cut through the leaf.

 Make the Filling

-Cook and Serve the Stuffed Cabbage
+Cook and Serve the Rolls

-- Pour beef stock over rolls, cover, and place in heated oven.
+Pour the beef stock over the rolls, cover, and place in the oven.

 Bake for 1 hour or until cabbage is tender and meat is cooked.

-- Serve with pan juices and an optional drizzle of sour cream, or mix the pan juices with sour cream and ladle it over the cabbage rolls.
+Serve with a drizzle of sour cream, or alternatively, mix the pan juices with the sour cream and ladle it over the cabbage rolls.
+Enjoy.